-- (i) the developer charging principles that: - charges for infrastructure built to accommodate a particular development must be limited to site-specific charges; and - network reinforcement costs are socialised into infrastructure charges; have been reflected in our NAV charges since April 2018; and - (ii) the developer charging principle that the "income-offset" discount should be applied to infrastructure charges rather than requisition charges or asset payments has at the election of the NAV been reflected in our NAV charges (with the exception of a cash payment in lieu of part of the discount in some circumstances) since May 2018.
+- (i) the developer charging principles that: - charges for infrastructure built to accommodate a particular development must be limited to site-specific charges; and - network reinforcement costs are socialised into infrastructure charges; have been reflected in our NAV charges since April 2018; and - (ii) the developer charging principle that the "income-offset" discount should be applied to infrastructure charges rather than requisition charges or asset payments had been reflected in our NAV charges (with the exception of a cash payment in lieu of part of the discount in some circumstances) from May 2018, up until Ofwat's 2023 changes.
+Ofwat has strongly advised companies not to enter into any new agreements committing to include income-offset and our current approach reflects this.
+Even if a bulk agreement precedes September 2023, no discount will be given on connections made from and including September 2023, even if they are contemplated by that earlier agreement

 Part O of our Developer Charging Arrangements sets out transitional provisions that apply to developers seeking new infrastructure.
-We will apply these in the same way, whether the application is by a developer under sections 41 or 98, by a developer with its retailer under section 66AA or 117B, or by a NAV under section 40A or 110 of the Act and whether the water main or sewer is constructed in order to provide a service for domestic or non-domestic purposes.
+We will apply these in the same way, whether the application is by a developer under sections 41 or 98, by a developer with its retailer under section 66AA or 117B, or by a NAV under section 40A or 110 of the WIA and whether the water main or sewer is constructed in order to provide a service for domestic or non-domestic purposes.
 We recognise that the period of engagement on the matter of infrastructure creation and connection, between the developer and the NAV, and between the NAV and Anglian Water, can be a long one which may fall within two or more charging rule regimes.
 The precepts set out in the above document will provide clarity.
 Those precepts are: